j-chan-hkust/corporate_bullshit_detector/README.md

 Web scrapes yahoo finance for previous stock history information

+Todo:
+Figure out how to collect the data on the stock return after 3, 6, 12 months

 ### Stage 2 - Download language prediction tool for wikipedia dataset

 ### Stage 3 - train/fine-tune using ULMFit
+Ideally the pandas dataframe will be formatted like this: filename        day 1 % return      3 month % return    6 month % return    12 month % return
+xxx.txt         1.1                 1.4                 1.9                 -0.5

+the text stored in xxx.txt will be the x variable to be trained against test using different times as y variable